FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 Added VPP performance tests

-   - **Container Topologies Orchestrated by K8s with VPP memif tests**
+   - **Container Service Chain Topologies Orchestrated by K8s with VPP Memif**

-   - Added tests with VPP in L2 Cross-Connect and Bridge-Domain configurations containers, with service chain topologies orchestrated by Kubernetes.
-Added following forwarding topologies: i) "Parallel" with packets flowing from NIC via VPP to container and back to VPP and NIC;
+     - Added tests with VPP vswitch in container connecting a number of VPP- in-container service chain topologies with L2 Cross-Connect and L2 Bridge-Domain configurations, orchestrated by Kubernetes.
+Added following forwarding topologies: i) "Parallel" with packets flowing from NIC via VPP to container and back to VPP and NIC; ii) "Chained" (a.k.a.
-     ii) "Chained" a.k.a.
-"Snake" with packets flowing via VPP to container, back to VPP, to next container, back to VPP and so on until the last container in chain, then back to VPP and NIC; iii) "Horizontal" with packets flowing via VPP to container, then via "horizontal" memif to next container, and so on until the last container, then back to VPP and NIC;.
+       "Snake") with packets flowing via VPP to container, back to VPP, to next container, back to VPP and so on until the last container in a chain, then back to VPP and NIC; iii) "Horizontal" with packets flowing via VPP to container, then via "horizontal" memif to next container, and so on until the last container, then back to VPP and NIC;

    - **VPP TCP/IP stack**

      - Added tests for VPP TCP/IP stack using VPP built-in HTTP server.
        WRK traffic generator is used as a client-side;

-   - **SRv6 tests**
+   - **SRv6**

      - Initial SRv6 (Segment Routing IPv6) tests verifying performance of IPv6 and SRH (Segment Routing Header) encapsulation, decapsulation, lookups and rewrites based on configured End and End.DX6 SRv6 egress functions;

-   - **IPSecSW tests**
+   - **IPSecSW**

      - SW computed IPSec encryption with AES-GCM, CBC-SHA1 ciphers, in combination with IPv4 routed-forwarding;